The History of Shortridge Ltd.

 The rapid growth of the company meant a new, larger site was soon needed and the move to Lillyhall Industrial Estate was completed in 1996.
 This was an ideal location for serving the rest of Cumbria and the company continued to expand moving to the current site at Lillyhall in 2000.

 By 2005 North West Laundries supplied businesses throughout Cumbria and were nearing the border!
-The acquisition of Dumfries based Shortridge allowed them to cover a wider area and move into Scotland.
-In 2008 a depot was opened in Thirsk allowing the company to cover more of the North East and North Yorkshire.
+The acquisition of Shortridge allowed them to move into Scotland.
+In 2008 a depot was opened in Thirsk allowing the company to cover more of the North East and North Yorkshire, with further expansion in that region facilitated by the new Darlington depot.